Satvik-Katochh/8byte-final/elevator-simulation/README.md

 **Testing Scenarios:**

-1. Normal traffic with priority escalation
+1. Rush hour with lobby-to-upper-floor optimization
-2. Rush hour with optimized assignment
+2. Multiple elevators with load balancing
-3. Stress test with multiple elevators
+3. Predictive positioning with demand prediction
-4. Performance comparison
+4. Stress test with 100+ requests

 ### **⚠️ CRITICAL REMINDERS FOR TOMORROW:**